-Broadway gambler Gloves Donahue wants to find who killed the baker of his favorite cheesecake.
-He sees nightclub singer Leda Hamilton leaving the bakery.
-When her boss Marty's partner Joe is murdered, Leda and her accompanist Pepi disappear.
-It turns out that beneath all the mystery is a gang of Nazi operatives planning to blow up a battleship in New York harbor.Written by
+Broadway gambler "Gloves" Donahue (Humphrey Bogart) wants to find who killed the baker of his favorite cheesecake.
+He sees nightclub singer Leda Hamilton (Kaaren Verne) leaving the bakery.
+When her boss Marty Callahan's (Barton MacLane's) partner Joe Denning (Edward Brophy) is murdered, Leda and her accompanist Pepi (Peter Lorre) disappear.
+It turns out that beneath all of the mystery is a gang of Nazi operatives planning to blow up a battleship in New York harbor.Written by

 Ed Stephan <email@example.com>